-Smarter Than Car (STC) was initially founded in Beijing in 2010.
-As China’s first cycling advocacy group, STC’s work was built around hosting events such as rides and lectures, elaborating policy documents, and drawing attention to urban cycling through media communications.
-After researching urban cycling cultures and bicycle urbanism with Beijing as a case study, our scope expanded internationally.
+Founded in 2010 as China’s first modern cycling advocacy group, STC primarily raised awareness for urban cycling by hosting events such as rides and lectures, elaborating policy documents, and drawing attention to urban cycling through media communications.
+After starting to research urban cycling cultures and Bicycle Urbanism with Beijing as a case study, our scope expanded internationally.

-During that period we elaborated concepts such as Bicycle Urbanism, Negotiated Flow, and Bicycle Livelihoods as approaches to facilitate future urban mobility.
+During that period we elaborated on concepts such as Bicycle Urbanism, Negotiated Flow, and Bicycle Livelihoods as approaches to facilitate future urban mobility.
 Our work has been inspired by Beijing’s bicycle cultures of the past and is rooted in the urban expertise of our multidisciplinary team.

 Since 2015 STC has expanded its focus on mobility as a cross cutting theme to work on pressing urban issues such as the climate crisis and resource depletion.
-Nowadays STC is run as a non-profit research and design group for the public benefit and is exclusively located in Vienna, Austria.
+With projects such as FUTURAMA REDUX, we have since continued to work on a wide array of urban topics with multiple partners.

-Smarter Than Car is an Associate Partner of the United Nations World Urban Campaign and a partner in the Sustainable and Low-carbon Transport (SLoCaT) Partnership.
+Smarter Than Car is an Associate Partner of the United Nations World Urban Campaign and a partner in the Sustainable and Low-carbon Transport (SLOCAT) Partnership.

 In his non-for profit work Florian is working with the team of Smarter Than Car to pro-actively further the decarbonisation agenda.
 As one of the co-founders of the Low Carbon City foundation Florian is engaged to implement citizen-led projects to build communities beyond a dependence on fossil fuels.

 Originally from the United States, he is part of the coordination team for the 4CITIES Erasmus Mundus Master Program in Urban Studies and a lecturer on policy analysis, innovation and systemic transition, methods of urban analysis, and cinematic urban geographies.

-He is now concentrating his efforts on helping to rebuild Beijing as a global bicycle city since 2009 through his work as co-founder of China’s first bicycle NGO of ‘Smarter Than Car’ (www.stcbj.com) and the entrepreneurial activities of his company ‘Serk Cycling’ (www.serk.cc).
+He is now concentrating his efforts on helping to rebuild Beijing as a global bicycle city since 2009 through his work as co-founder of China’s first bicycle NGO of ‘Smarter Than Car’ and the entrepreneurial activities of his company Serk Cycling.
 He has lectured extensively on bicycle culture in China and founded a number of new cycling culture events in China.